SVIn2: An Underwater SLAM System using Sonar, Visual, Inertial, and Depth Sensor: Proposed Method

 The pressure sensor, introduced in this paper, provides accurate depth measurements based on water pressure.
 Depth values are extracted along the \textit{gravity} direction which is aligned with the \textit{z} of the world $W$ -- observable due to the tightly coupled IMU integration.
 The depth data at time $k$ is given by\footnote{More precisely, $_W{{p_z}_D}^k = (d^k - d^0)+\textit{init\_disp\_from\_IMU}$ to account for the initial displacement along $z$ axis from IMU, which is the main reference frame used by visual SLAM to track the sensor suite/robot.}:

 With depth measurement ${z}_u^k$, the depth error term ${e}_u^k( _W{{p_z}_I}^k, {z}_u^k)$ can be calculated as the difference between the robot position along the $z$ direction and the depth data to correct the position of the robot.
-The error term \invis{with an approximate normal conditional probability density function $\textit{f}$ and the conditional covariance $\textbf{Q}({\delta \hat{{p}_z^k}}|z_u^k)$} can be defined as:
+The error term can be defined as:

-The information matrix calculation follows a similar approach as the sonar and the Jacobian is straight-forward to derive. \invis{
+The information matrix calculation follows a similar approach as the sonar and the Jacobian is straight-forward to derive.